-GOAT DEPARTMENT Section Superintendents Kristi Hubler & Kali Blakley
+Kristi Hubler & Kali Blakley

-May Begin Arrival: Wednesday, September 13, 12:00 p.m.
-In Place By: Wednesday, September 13, 6:00 p.m.
-Entry/weighing: Wednesday, September 13, 6:00 - 8:00 p.m.
-Judging: Thursday, September 14, 30 minutes after Lamb Lead Show Order:
+May Begin Arrival: Wednesday, September 11, 12:00 p.m.
+In Place By: Wednesday, September 11, 6:00 p.m.
+Check-in/weighing: Wednesday, September 11, 6:00 - 8:00 p.m.

+Judging: Thursday, September 12, 30 minutes after Lamb Lead

+Show Order:
-Peewee Show, Junior Market Goats, Junior Market Sale Order, Rogers County Bred Junior Market Wether, Junior Registered Doe Kid, Junior Commercial Doe Kid, Supreme Junior Doe Kid, Junior Doe Kid Sale Order, Bred & Owned Doe Kid, Open Breeding Does, Showmanship, School Group

-Released: Saturday, September 16, 4:00 p.m. or 30 minutes after the beef show is finished.
-Must be removed by Sunday, September 17, at 2:00 p.m.
+Peewee Show, Junior Market Goats, Junior Market Sale Order, Rogers County Bred Junior Market Wether, Junior Registered Doe Kid, Junior Commercial Doe Kid, Supreme Junior Doe Kid, Junior Doe Kid Sale Order, Bred & Owned Doe Kid, Open Breeding Does, Showmanship, School Group Released: Saturday, September 14, 4:00 p.m. or 30 minutes after the beef show is finished.
+Must be removed by Sunday, September 15, at 2:00 p.m.

-- Nominations: All Junior Market Wethers, Junior Commercial Does, and Junior Registered Does must have official scabies tag and be nominated by June 15, 2023.
+- Nominations: All Junior Market Wethers and Junior Commercial Does must have official scrapies tag and be nominated by June 14, 2024.
+Junior Registered Does must have permanent tattoo matching registration papers and be nominated by June 14, 2024.
 Nominations must be submitted electronically and will include an information form and directions for submitting required photos.
-A link to the form will be sent out to 4-H leaders and Ag instructors. - Read General Rules: Junior exhibitors are expected to adhere to the General Rules and Regulations, Show Ring Code of Ethics and Animal Health Regulations as well as the Junior General Rules and Regulations. - Ownership: Exhibitors must be the sole owner of any animals shown in his/her name and must have owned, cared for daily and fed animal no later than 90 days prior to the opening date of the fair. - Show Limit: An exhibitor may show a maximum of three (3) junior market goats. - Stalls: Stall assignments will be made by the Goat Superintendents. - Weigh-In: Official weigh-in will take place on Wednesday, September 13, from 6:00 to 8:00 p.m. on official scales.
+A link to the form will be sent out to 4-H leaders and Ag instructors. - Read General Rules: Junior exhibitors are expected to adhere to the General Rules and Regulations, Show Ring Code of Ethics and Animal Health Regulations as well as the Junior General Rules and Regulations. - Ownership: Exhibitors must be the sole owner of any animals shown in his/her name and must have owned, cared for daily and fed animal no later than 90 days prior to the opening date of the fair. - Show Limit: An exhibitor may show a maximum of three (3) junior market goats. - Stalls: Stall assignments will be made by the Goat Superintendents. - Weigh-In: Official weigh-in will take place on Wednesday, September 11, from 6:00 to 8:00 p.m. on official scales.
 There will be no weigh back during class.
 All items, including blankets, muzzles, or any other item covering the animal, must be removed prior to weighing.
 Minimum weight is 40 pounds and maximum weight is 225 pounds. - Class Breaks: Show classes will be established by Goat Superintendent after all animals are entered.
 Animals will be divided into as many classes as needed. - Hair: No alteration or simulation with respect to color or hair will be permitted on any junior animals.
 (This includes all products, natural or man-made.)
 If alteration or addition is detected by a show official or through a protest, the exhibitor may be disqualified. - Bracing: Bracing will be allowed in the Junior Market Wethers, but all four feet must be left on the ground.
 Bracing will not be allowed in any breeding goat classes. - Wethers: All wethers must be fully wethered with no bands present.
 Wethers can only be exhibited in the Junior Market Division or the Peewee Division.